 - Purchase or Rent a Skyroam Device: If you travel often, it makes sense to purchase the device.
 For those one-time international travelers, though, it may make sense to rent it instead.
 Learn more about the difference in pricing between renting and buying.

 - Choose Your Travel Needs: If you’re renting, you pay by the day no matter what.
 If you’ve decided to purchase a Skyroam global WiFi device, you can activate by daily use or purchase a monthly pass.

 - Turn on Your Skyroam Device: One you’ve arrived in China, it’s time to start using your global WiFi router.
 Thankfully, it’s super-simple: press one button to power on…that’s it!

 - Connect up to 10 Devices to the WiFi: Using your phone, computer, Kindle, or tablet, just connect to the Skyroam hotspot like it was a regular WiFi hotspot.
-It runs on the 4G network in China, so you get a lightning fast connection that often beats what you’ll get at a hotel or coffee shop.
+It runs on the 4G network in China, so you get much faster connection speeds than what you’ll find at your hotel or a local cafe.

 Global WiFi devices such as Skyroam make use of a virtual SIM card.
 This allows you to connect to local cellular networks in China (don’t worry…it makes that connection automatically).